dwaynehelena/openai-tts/README.md

 ## Purpose of the Project

-This project demonstrates the use of Python to create a simple application.
+This project demonstrates the use of React Native to create a simple application.
 The application includes basic functionalities such as routing, templates, and static files.

 ## Prerequisites and Dependencies